 - salt to taste

-Add the fenugreek leaves, creamed coconut, tinned tomatoes and water and bring up to a simmer, stir until the creamed coconut has melted.
+- Add the fenugreek leaves, creamed coconut, tinned tomatoes and 300ml of the water and bring up to a simmer, stir until the creamed coconut has melted.

-Add the sweet potato and simmer for 15 minutes, until almost tender.
+- Add the sweet potato and simmer for 15 minutes, until almost tender.
+Add more water as required.